Water Capacity: 42 fl oz

 The simplicity offered by drip coffee machines makes them, generally speaking, more affordable than espresso machines.

-You can spend as little as $19.99 for a single and compact machine, such as the Elite Gourmet Coffeemaker, or buy more advanced machines, such as the $75 Mr Coffee Espresso Machine up to the $350 Moccamaster or Breville Precision Brewer.
+You can spend as little as $19.99 on a single compact machine, such as the Elite Gourmet Coffeemaker, or buy more advanced machines, such as the $75 Mr Coffee Espresso Machine or the $350 Moccamaster or Breville Precision Brewer.

 Drip coffee machines on the higher end of the price spectrum tend to be better built and more robust than cheaper models and either offer a slightly higher level of control or feature parts that have been precisely engineered.
 They're an investment but should last you much longer than budget versions and provide a more consistent cup of coffee.

-Espresso machines are often seen as a luxury item, and their premium price reflects this.
-Despite the fact the Seattle Coffee machine we've highlighted costs almost five times as much as the Moccamaster, it's far from the most expensive espresso machine.
+Espresso machines are often seen as luxury items, and their premium price reflects this.
+Although the Seattle Coffee machine we've highlighted costs almost five times as much as the Moccamaster, it's far from the most expensive espresso machine.
 The LaCimbali S60, for example, costs $24,000.

 Drip coffee vs espresso: Which is best?

-Choosing between a drip coffee machine and an espresso machine ultimately comes down to personal preference, lifestyle, and how you like your coffee.
+Choosing between a drip coffee machine and an espresso machine ultimately depends on personal preference, lifestyle, and how you like your coffee.
 If you're looking for ease of use, consistency, and a machine that's easy to clean and maintain, a drip coffee machine is an excellent choice.
 You sacrifice coffee flavor intensity and versatility, but it's perfect for people who enjoy a lighter, smoother cup of coffee without the fuss.

 By comparison, only true coffee enthusiasts will get the full value of an espresso machine.
 You need to be willing to invest both time and money into your coffee experience, and it helps if you appreciate the rich, full-bodied taste of espresso and the art of coffee-making.